 The Original Negative is Not Intact…

-Many people think Lucasfilm has the original versions of the movies locked away in some vault at Skywalker Ranch and Lucas isn’t releasing them to spite fans.
+Many people think Lucasfilm has the theatrical cuts of the Star Wars movies locked away in some vault at Skywalker Ranch and Lucas isn’t releasing them to spite fans.
 Again, reality isn’t on on the side these “Lucas raped my childhood” people.
 A very good, and detailed, documentation of the restoration and creation of the “Special Edition” is available at the Secret History of Star Wars site and in it, there are details on how the negative was chopped up to create the Special Edition:

 ILM was working on many dozens of new shots, and an even larger amount of enhanced shots, using digital effects to re-do, expand, re-edit and otherwise alter many scenes in the film.
 When these were completed, they apparently were printed onto film and re-cut into the negative, replacing the original negs, which were undoubtedly put back into storage.
 As a result, the negative for Star Wars is filled with CGI-laden modern alterations.
 When Lucas says that the original version physically does not exist, this is what he really means–the negative is conformed to the Special Edition.